 AI stands for Artificial Intelligence, and in marketing it allows companies to deliver highly personalized interactions with customers and prospects.
 AI can use consumer data hidden in keyword searches, social profiles, and more for a more effective digital experience.

-ADA Website or having an ADA compliant website enables businesses and websites to be reached and used by more potential customers and limits its risk of liability.
+ADA Website or having an accessible website enables businesses to be reached and used by more potential customers and limits its risk of liability.
 World Wide Web Consortium (W3C) has created the Web Accessibility Initiative (WAI) to lead the web to its full potential to be accessible, enabling people with disabilities to participate equally on the web.

 Algorithm or Facebook Algorithm is the way Facebook prioritizes and shows content in its newsfeed, including personal connections and pages you follow.
 It attempts to show you the content it feels you most want to see and are most likely to interact with.